2026aim1008-johan-biju-george/CS509_AI1008_CS1011/assignment_01/README.md

 ### 3. Single-Source Shortest Path (SSSP)

-The Single-Source Shortest Path (SSSP) problem is solved using Dijkstra's algorithm, which computes the minimum distance from a given source vertex to every other vertex in a graph with positive edge weights.
+The SSSP problem is solved using Dijkstra's algorithm, which computes the minimum distance from a given source vertex to every other vertex in a graph with positive edge weights.

 In this implementation: